timothypratley/justice/README.md

 ### Truth checking

-Rules can be called with 2 arguments to test if the rule holds:
+Rules can be called with 2 entity arguments to test if the rule holds:

     (ancestor 1 3)
     ;=> true